Please follow the steps noted below to complete an application online and schedule your license examination:

 The identification number consists of the applicant's last four digits of his or her social security number (e.g., 7777), followed by the two-digit birth month (e.g., 01), followed by the two-digit birth day (e.g., 02), and finally, the four-digit birth year (e.g., 1963).
 In this example, the 12-digit identification number would be 777701021963.
 The online application service will only allow the application to be submitted if the identification number is correct and you passed your license examination.

 Step 5 - After passing the license examination, apply for an insurance license online - Go to the Fast Licensing Application Service is Here (FLASH) for both resident and nonresident applicants to apply for an insurance license online.
 This link takes the applicant to the procedures of how to file an application online.
 If you already know how to use the online application service, you may select the following link to go directly to the FLASH online application.

-- Examination fee: $41 per scheduled exam date at a California Department of Insurance examination site or $74 per scheduled examination date at a PSI examination site.
+- Examination fee: $41 (effective March 17, 2014, fees will increase to $45) per scheduled exam date at a California Department of Insurance examination site or $74 (effective March 17, 2014, fees will increase to $78) per scheduled examination date at a PSI examination site.

 Schedule and pass examination.
 This link will provide you with information on how to schedule your examination: Insurance License Examination Information

 : The Insurance Commissioner may require such other documents as will aid in determining whether the applicant meets the qualifications for a license.

 An Accident and Health Agent is not required to have an appointment or endorsement to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.